Greater-London-Authority/how-tos/WSO2/setup/WSO2_apim_configuration.md

     mkdir ssl

-    keytool -certreq -file ssl/newcertreq.csr -keystore wso2carbonkeystore.jks
+    keytool -certreq -file ssl/newcertreq.csr -keystore wso2carbon.jks
     ```
 3. Get free TLS/SSL certificate from [SSL for free website](https://sslforfree.com)
     - Enter your domain name and click on "Create Free SSL Certificate"
     - If you use domain without "www", click on "Add/Edit Domains" and remove domain with www prefix in the box
     - Click on "Manual Verification (DNS)"
     - Click on "Manually Verify Domain"
-    - Create TXT record in AWS Route53 hosted zone created for your domain
+    - Create TXT record in AWS Route53 hosted zone and fill in the information from sslforfree website (see the picture below) as follow:
-        - Click on Create Record Set
+        - Click on Create Record Set in AWS Route53 Hosted zone for your domain
         - TXT record will have name, TTL and value copied from sslforfreee website (see the image below):
             - Name: _acme-challenge.your-domain-name
             - Type: "TXT - Text"
             - TTL(Seconds): 1
             - Value: JPh8FSV1yfERXyhak3AYB8Kuq6vrom4f5GMxN1aRduE
 ![alt text](images/SSLTXT_record.png)
-    - Once the TXT record is created in AWS Route 53 hosted zone you need to SSLforfree website and wait for few minutes
+    - Once the TXT record is created in AWS Route 53 hosted zone you need to go to SSLforfree website and wait for few minutes
     - Verify TXT record by clicking on the link in SSLforfree website saying "Verify _acme-challenge.your-domain-name"
-    - Once there are no errors and the TXT record is verified check the checkbox saying “ I have My Own CSR”.
+    - Once there are no errors and the TXT record is verified check the checkbox saying "I have My Own CSR".
     - Copy the text from .csr file created in second point to the textbox with caption "Enter your CSR here"
     - Delete word ‘New' at the beginning and at the end of the certificate request (see below)